-The pledge is open to all ages and the contest is open to students within the United States ranging from 9-18 years of age.
+The pledge is open to all ages and the contest is open to students within the United States who are NINE (9) to EIGHTEEN (18) years of age at the time of entry or by March 1, 2018 (“Entrant”).
 Entrants must obtain verified parental consent prior to entering.

 How will the pledge winners be selected?

 What is the weekly prize for taking the pledge?